Batch allows you to automatically send a notification or display an In-App message to users a few days before a specific date in the future.

 Then, select "Recurring" to automatically send a notification to users who match the targeting of the campaign.
 Ensure you trigger the campaign every day.

-Note: You won't need to set a capping for that type of campaigns as this is an important information and users should not trigger it often.
+Note: You won't need to set a capping for that type of campaign as this is important information and users should not trigger it often.